Categories and Guides? Can you explain Dozuki's hierarchy?

 In Addition, Wiki text and images can be placed on Category pages to provide additional information.

-Note: The ability to have multiple layers of categories is only available on Guidebook plans Workshop and Factory.
+Note: The ability to have multiple layers of categories is only available on the Enterprise Plan

 A guide is a wiki page that supports photos and drawings within a step-by-step structure.
 Guides are the glue of Guidebook.
 They attach to any category.

-Guides can be attached to other guides by utilizing the [[Prerequisites
+Guides can be attached to other guides by utilizing the Prerequisites feature.